Higher limits over the fusion orbit category: Induction from a subgroup

 \section{Induction from a subgroup}

-Let $G$ be a group and let $\bG$ denote the category with one object whose set of endomorphisms is a group given by $G$.
+Let $\bG$ denote the category with one object whose set of endomorphisms is a group given by the group $G$.
 Then an $R\bG$-module is the same as an $RG$-module.
 If $H \leq G$ is a subgroup of $G$, then the inclusion map $H \to G$ induces a functor $F : \bH \to \bG$, and the corresponding induction functor $\Ind _F : RH\text{-Mod} \to RG\text{-Mod}$ coincides with the usual induction of a module defined by $\Ind _H ^G M=M \otimes _H RG$.
-Since $RG$ is free as an $RH$-module, $\Ind _H ^G$ is an exact functor.
-The exactness of the induction gives an isomorphism called Shapiro's isomorphism for ext-groups.
+Since $RG$ is free as an $RH$-module, $\Ind _H ^G (-)$ is an exact functor.
+The exactness of the induction gives an isomorphism called \emph{Shapiro's isomorphism} for ext-groups.
 We will show below that Shapiro's isomorphism also holds for ext-groups over the (fusion) orbit category.